neulbokim/finalproject/README.md

 **Sogang University Loyola Library** can be reached only by climbing many stairs!
 With the motif of "INFINITE STAIRS" game by <N.Fly Studio>,
 I drew a path from Building J at the back entrance of Sogang University through Building D to Loyola Library.
-Will **Allos** be able to successfully reach the Loyola Library and study?!
+Will **Alros** be able to successfully reach the Loyola Library and study?!

 ## 개요